molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

 ----
 `float(x: number) -> number`

-Returns a 64-bit floating-point number equal to x.
+* If x is a boolean, integer, or float: Returns a 64-bit floating-point number equal to x.
+* If x is a __*decimal* string representation of a floating-point number__: returns the 64-bit floating point number that is represented.

 ----
 `ifelse(cond: bool, if_true: anything, if_false: anything) -> anything`